CHLNDDEV/oceanmesh/README.md

 ![Figure_1](https://user-images.githubusercontent.com/18619644/132995972-4b1cac4a-c898-4de7-9e6a-205c91c06eee.png)

 DEMs are used to build some mesh size functions (e.g., wavelength, enforcing size bounds, enforce maximum Courant bounds) but are not essential for mesh generation purposes.
-This DEM 'Eastcoast.nc' was created using the Python package [elevation](https://github.com/bopen/elevation) with the following command:
+The DEM used below 'Eastcoast.nc' was created using the Python package [elevation](https://github.com/bopen/elevation) with the following command:
 <!--pytest-codeblocks:skip-->
 ```
 eio clip -o EastCoast.nc --bounds -74.85 40.4 -73.75 41